Mode8fx/RomOrganizerDeluxe/README.md

 F:/Roms/Sega - Sega Genesis/Europe/My Game 2/My Game 2 (Japan).zip
 ```
 All versions of My Game 1 are stored in the USA folder since a USA version exists, while all versions of My Game 2 are stored in the Europe folder because a USA version does not exist, but a European version (another English region) does.
 USA roms are always prioritized, followed by Europe, then other English-speaking regions (and any region where the current rom happens to be in English), then Japan, then everything else.

+### Disclaimer
+This is not a rom downloader, nor does it include any information on where to obtain roms.
+You are responsible for legally obtaining your own roms for use with this program.